 We do not get very much snow in Seattle.
 But when it does snow it can seem the whole city is shut down.
 If your house is on sale when the bad weather strikes, it will be important to make sure that does not deter buyers from visiting.
 Winter brings snow and ice, so you’ll need to make sure you keep walkways and entry areas clear.
 Shovel them clear when necessary, and sprinkle sand or salt to keep them that way.
 Not only will this help with curb appeal, but it will also keep viewers safe.
 Nothing dampens the home-buying mood like a hard fall on slick concrete.

 3. Let in Lots of Light

-During the winter days are shorter and often overcast and darker, so to sell your house this winter in Shoreline, you’ll need to let in lots of light.
+During the winter days are shorter and often overcast and darker, so to sell your house this winter in Seattle, you’ll need to let in lots of light.
 Push back drapes, pull up blinds, and open the shutters to let in the light and brighten your home.
 You can also hang some mirrors to further brighten your home and buyers’moods.
 LED candles and a few extra lamps can also add much-needed light when buyers are touring after dark.

 4. Do Cold-Weather Maintenance

 It’s critical that your house be warm and draft free so that viewers are comfortable and not worried about high utility bills.
 Make sure, then, to perform the standard cold-weather maintenance tasks like caulking around windows and replacing door seals.
 And don’t forget to change out the HVAC filter so that the heater is functioning optimally.

 5. Brighten Walls